 You can create multiple Virtual Copies from your Original Image, or you can create Virtual Copies of your Virtual Copy.
 You can also create a unique series of snapshots for each Virtual Copy.

 Knowing which method to use really depends on what you plan on doing with your image.
-It is a good idea to familiarize yourself with both Snapshots and Virtual Copies to keep your workflow as efficient and effective as possible, to your own editing needs.
+It’s a good idea to familiarize yourself with both Snapshots and Virtual Copies to keep your workflow as efficient and effective as possible, to your own editing needs.